neow3j/neow3j/README.md

 **Visit [neow3j.io](https://neow3j.io) for more information and technical documentation.**

-# Getting started
+# Quickstart

+Neow3j is composed of an **SDK** for dApp development and a **devpack** for smart contract development.
+The following sections describe how to get started with them! :rocket:

 ## SDK

-To make use of all neow3j SDK features, add `io.neow3j:contract` project to your dependencies.
+To make use of all neow3j SDK features, add `io.neow3j:contract` to your dependencies.
-Neow3j is split into tow modules, so you can also depend on just the core functionality by adding `io.neow3j.core` to your project.

 __Gradle__